Faculty Advisor Resources

 - In cases of repeated courses, the last grade earned is used in computing the grade point average (GPA).
 However, all grades earned for courses taken at Trocaire remain part of the student’s permanent record.

 - If a student chooses to repeat a course that he/she has passed but want to improve the grade, the credits for the repeated course cannot be included in determining a student’s full-time status for the purpose of awarding New York State TAP.

 - Students may not take a Directed Study, Independent Study, or Challenge Exam to replace a course in which a failing grade was earned.

 Incomplete Grade (I)

 An Incomplete grade is given only for a good and sufficient reason as determined by the instructor.
 It is completed in a manner determined by mutual agreement of student and instructor.
-An Incomplete must be removed from the student’s record within 30 calendar days after the Incomplete was received, or it will automatically convert to an F. The 30-day completion requirement can be waived, under extenuating circumstances, with written permission of the Chief Academic Officer.
+An Incomplete must be removed from the student’s record within 30 calendar days after the Incomplete was received, or it will automatically convert to an F. The 30-day completion requirement can be waived, under extenuating circumstances, with written permission of the VP of Academic Affairs.

 Good Academic Standing